-- 1. Discovery motions (motions to compel, motions for protective order, motions to quash, etc.) must be set for hearing to bring the matter to the Court's attention.
+- Discovery motions (motions to compel, motions for protective order, motions to quash, etc.) must be set for hearing to bring the matter to the Court's attention.
 The mere filing of a motion is insufficient to obtain the requested relief.
 Hearings shall not be set on discovery objections without a motion addressing the specific requests and objections at issue as set forth below.
 Note: Outstanding discovery does not constitute good cause for a continuance when a party has failed to bring a discovery dispute to the Court's attention in a timely manner. - 2.
 Discovery motions must identify the specific requests and objections that are in dispute, explain why the movant believes those requests or objections are improper, and attach the requests, responses, or objections at issue.
 Motions that assert improper requests or objections generally, but do not identify the specific requests or objections at issue or fail to attach the applicable requests and objections, may be denied without prejudice subject to the filing of a motion in compliance with this paragraph.
 Note: Hearings set on discovery objections without a motion to compel, for protective order, or to quash may be cancelled subject to the filing of a motion addressing the specific requests and objections at issue. - 3.
 All discovery motions must comply with the Florida Rules of Civil Procedure and Administrative Orders governing this division, including, but not limited to, the requirement of certifying a good faith attempt to resolve the matter without court action.
 See Fla.
 R. Civ.
 P. 1.380(a)(2); Admin.
+Order 2012-03-01.

-Order 2012-03-01. - 4.
-If no timely response or objection to discovery requests has been served or filed and the lack of response continues for 10 days after the filing of a motion to compel, the moving party may send the motion to compel with a proposed order to division20b@ocnjcc.org.
-The proposed order shall only compel a response within 10 days and shall not grant any other form of relief.
+4. If no timely response or objection to discovery requests has been served or filed and the lack of response continues for 10 days after the filing of a motion to compel, the moving party may send the motion to compel with a proposed order to 22osceola@ninthcircuit.org The proposed order shall only compel a response within 10 days and shall not grant any other form of relief.
 The proposed order shall also be accompanied by a cover letter, and both the letter and order shall be contemporaneously sent to all other parties.
 The Court may enter the order without the need for a hearing or may direct a hearing on the objections.
-If additional relief (such as fees, costs, sanctions, or waiver of objections) is requested, a hearing on the motion must be scheduled. - 5.
-As provided in Florida Rule of Civil Procedure 1.380(a)(4), if the motion to compel is granted, the Court shall award expenses which may include attorney's fees.
+If additional relief (such as fees, costs, sanctions, or waiver of objections) is requested, a hearing on the motion must be scheduled.